AppsByJoe/gym-subscription-manager/readme.md

    <br></br>
 2. _**For extra credit**_, I implemented a simple use case method to cancel a member's currently active contract.
 This is used in the /assign_contracts vaadin page.
-There is a button, "Cancel Current Active Contract of Selected Client".
-Note that this canceled contract will still remain in the Client's contract history, and their eligibility for future contracts will be modified appropriately.
+Click the button, "Cancel Current Active Contract of Selected Client".
+This canceled contract will still remain in the Client's contract history.
    <br></br>
 3. Note that the test coverage of non-vaadin files is 99%.
 The generateSampleData bean in App.java will not cover